sequelize/sequelize/docs/models-usage.md

 ... the existing entry will not be changed.
 See the `job` of the second user, and the fact that created was false.

+**Warning:** It is not always possible to handle this case in SQLite, specifically if one transaction inserts and another tries to select before the first one has committed.
+In this case, an instance of `sequelize.TimeoutError` will be thrown instead.
+If a transaction is created, a savepoint will be created instead, and any unique constraint violation will be handled internally.

 ### `findAndCountAll` - Search for multiple elements in the database, returns both data and total count

 This is a convenience method that combines`findAll` and `count` (see below) this is useful when dealing with queries related to pagination where you want to retrieve data with a `limit` and `offset` but also need to know the total number of records that match the query: